toAtulArora/projectSiegen/README.md

   * Roope's lectures + exercise
   * Again tried fixing the FFT issue
   * Done reading chapter 5 Aharnov (have some difficulties I must discuss with Otfried)

+* Weekend (May 23, 24)
+  * Thought of possible issues with the code, didn't work

+Week 3
+--
+* Monday (May 25)
+  * Read the New Journal of Physics paper by Aharnov et al
+    * WWM
+    * Modular variables
+    * Observing Non locality using Weak Measurements

+* Tuesday (May 26)
+  * Roope's Lectures + Exercise
+  * Discussion with Ali
+    * Planned for the coming days
+    * Figured the fault while explaining to him (in the Wigner function plot)
+    * Decided to work on some small achievable goals
+  * Wigner function worked (modulo the imaginary part)

+* Wednesday (May 27)
+  * Improved the code, fixed the imaginary part issue
+  * Talked to Ali further
+    * Exponential expectation value issue
+    * Suggested reading the paper on Modular Variables and AB
+  * Revising old concepts needed for the AB with modular variables paper

+* Thursday (May 28)
+  * Group Meeting
+  * Aharnov Paper (AB with modular variables)
+  * Reading chapter 4 from aharnov's book (fine read, without notes)
+  * Watched partially a seminar on `50 years of AB fx'
+  * Thought of some ideas

+* Friday (May 29)
+  * AB effect for Photons
+  * Roope's Lecture
+  * More Ideas from Aharnov's book, the seminar plus independent
+  * AB effect for Bell Test
+  * Discussed partially the NJP paper with Ali
+  * Ideas

+* Weekend (May 30, 31)
+  * Nothing worthwhile :(

+Week 4
+--
+* Monday (June 1)
+  * Chapter 4, notes
+  * Resumed presenting the paper to Ali + discussions [noted interesting facts]
+  * Ideas (from Seminar + otherwise)

+* Tuesday (June 2)
+  * Misc maintainence tasks